ksafranski/spaq/README.md

 # SPAQ
-**Single Page App Quick-Start**
+**Single Page App, Quick!**

 ## Summary:

-A core server and client setup to allow for rapid prototyping SPA's.
+A server and client setup to allow for rapid prototyping SPA's.
 The goal of this project is to make few assumptions and setup everything needed to start development imediately.

 **Server:** Express-based server that serves both the static assets (`/client`) and an API. **[Documentation &raquo;](/server/README.md)**